dailystudio/devbricksx-android/docs/sample_notebook_tutorial_04.md

 </EditText>
 ```
 ### Show/Hide soft keyboard
-Handling soft keyboard display is a problem you cannot avoid when you are using **EditText** in your application.
-Sometime, it does not pop up properly as you expected.
+Handling the soft keyboard display is a problem you cannot avoid when you are using **EditText** in your application.
+Sometimes, it does not pop up properly as you expected.
 You have to add extra codes to control it.

 First, we extend **EditText** with a shorcut funtion: